 The King’s College Writing Center was founded to help students improve the quality and effectiveness of their specific writing assignments and to contribute to each student’s education as a life-long writer.
 The Center's ultimate goal is to create both better writing and better writers.
 Tutors endeavor to improve the work and skills of the students of King’s College in sessions characterized by respect, patience, and attentiveness.

 The Center is staffed by a director and twelve peer tutors who provide one-on-one conferences to all student seeking to improve their writing.
 This service is available to students in any course, and tutors are available to help with all types of writing.
-Tutors can offer suggestions and advice at every stage of the writing process, from understanding the requirements of an assignment to developing ideas and approaches, organizing material, and writing clearly, coherently, and correctly.
+Tutors can offer suggestions and advice at every stage of the writing process, from understanding the requirements of an assignment, to developing and organizing ideas, to writing clearly, coherently, and correctly.

 Writing Center tutors will not tell students what to say or how to say it.
 They do not write papers for students, and they are not a proofreading service.
 Their goal is to help writers reach their own goals and to provide whatever assistance they can to make the task of writing more rewarding and the results more effective.